-In the story of Pagliacci, life and art become tragically intertwined, as we witness the jealous husband Canio, head of a troupe of actors, confuse his reality with the role of the clown he plays.
-The clown, Pagliaccio, discovers his wife is cheating on him only Canio reads this as evidence his real wife, Nedda, is untrue.
-The irony is that he is actually right but for the wrong reasons!
+irony is that he is actually right but for the wrong reasons!
 She is cheating on him in real life too as becomes apparent in this romantic duet between Nedda and her lover Silvio.
 "Decide my fate" Silvio exclaims to Nedda as he pleads for her love.
-For those of us who are more familiar with Seinfeld than grand opera, think of the episode in which Jerry and his friends plan to see the opera Pagliacci.
-In a subplot "Crazy" Joe Davola is out to put the "kibosh" on Jerry and in a comedic parallel with the story of Pagliacci, Joe Davola dates Elaine only to develop a jealous obsession when she cools on him.
+For those of us who like to get our references from Seinfeld rather than grand opera, recall the episode in which Jerry and his friends plan to see the opera Pagliacci.
+In a subplot "Crazy" Joe Davola is out to put the "kibosh" on Jerry and in a comedic parallel with the plot of Pagliacci, Joe Davola dates Elaine only to develop a jealous obsession when she cools on him.
 Accusing her of infidelity while confusing her name with Nedda he dresses as a clown, causing consternation for Jerry and Elaine at the performance of Pagliacci when Kramer tells them he sold his ticket to "some nut in a clown suit".